konaendu/vlamax/README.md

-# 3. Now we use Michaelis-Menten Kinetic as an assumption: Describes the activity of an enzyme as a function of the substrate concentration.
+# 3. Michaelis-Menten Kinetic as an assumption: Describes the activity of an enzyme as a function of the substrate concentration.

 vlass with multiplier 60 to get minutes instead of seconds